BeeGees: stayin' alive in chained BFT

-\textbf{Blocks and Block Format}.
-As is standard, \sys{} batches client requests into \textit{blocks}, with each block containing a hash pointer to its parent block (or to null in the case of the \textit{genesis} block).
-An example chain of blocks is given in Figure~\ref{fig:example_chain}.
+\textbf{Blocks and Block Format.} As is standard, \sys{} batches client requests into \textit{blocks}, with each block containing a hash pointer to its parent block (or to null in the case of the \textit{genesis} block).
 A block's position in the chain is known as its height.
-There are two types of blocks (Figure~\ref{fig:blocks}): blocks formed in the steady-state FVC, \textit{fast blocks}, and blocks formed in the slow view change, \textit{slow blocks}. \begin{itemize} \item \textbf{Fast Blocks}.
-A fast block $B$ has the following structure: $B := (h,H(B_{h-1}), b_h, v, QC, \sigma_{\ell})$. $h$ denotes the height of the block in the chain. $H(B_{h-1})$ is a hash pointer to its parent block (at height $h-1$), $b_h$ is a batch of client transactions, $v$ is the view in which the block is proposed. $QC$ is a quorum certificate attesting to the validity of an ancestor of $B$.
-Finally, $\sigma_{\ell}$ refers to the leader's signature of the block. \item \textbf{Slow Blocks}.
-Slow blocks contain two additional fields $S$ and $\pi$. $S$ refers to the set $S$ of \textsc{NewView} messages sent by replicas to the leader during a slow view change (more detail later). $\pi$ denotes either an equivocation proof (defined more formally in~\S\ref{subsec:commit}) or $\bot$ if no equivocation is detected. \end{itemize}

-A block is valid if 1) its parent block, if it exists, is valid 2) all included client transactions $b_h$ satisfy an application level validity predicate, and 3) all included signatures are valid.
+A block $B \coloneqq \langle v, p, QC, b, NV_{set} \rangle$ contains the following information: $v$, the view the block was proposed in; $p$, its parent block; $QC$, the quorum certificate certifying an ancestor block (more details later); and $b$, a batch of client transactions (Alg. \ref{alg:prelim} lines \ref{prelim:block:begin}-\ref{prelim:block:end}).
+Additionally, blocks proposed in the slow view change must contain $NV_{set}$ (Alg. \ref{alg:prelim} line \ref{prelim:slow}), the set of \textsc{New-view} messages (more detail later).
+A block $B$ is valid if 1) its parent block is valid (or $B$ is genesis) 2) all included client transactions $b$ satisfy all application level validity predicates, and 3) all included signatures are valid.
+Honest replicas only accept valid blocks -- we omit validation checks from the pseudocode.